Night terror: Signs and symptoms

-The universal feature of night terrors is inconsolability, very similar to that of a panic attack.
-During night terror bouts, people are usually described as "bolting upright" with their eyes wide open and a look of fear and panic on their faces.
-They will often yell, scream, or attempt to speak, though such speech is often incomprehensible.
-Furthermore, they will usually sweat, exhibit rapid breathing, and have a rapid heart rate (autonomic signs).
+The universal feature of night terrors is inconsolability—very similar to that of a panic attack.
+During night terror bouts, sufferers are usually described as "bolting upright" with their eyes wide open and a having look of fear on their face.
+Individuals with night terrors will often yell, scream, or attempt to speak, but such speech is frequently incomprehensible.
+Furthermore, they usually sweat, exhibit rapid breathing, and have a rapid heart rate (i.e., autonomic signs).
 In some cases, individuals are likely to have even more elaborate motor activity, such as a thrashing of limbs—which may include punching, swinging, or fleeing motions.
 There is a sense that the individuals are trying to protect themselves and/or escape from a possible threat of bodily injury.
-Although people may seem to be awake during a night terror, they will appear confused, be inconsolable and/or unresponsive to attempts to communicate with them, and may not recognize others familiar to them.
+Although sufferers may seem awake during a night terror, they will appear confused, inconsolable, and/or unresponsive to attempts to communicate with them and may not recognize others familiar to them.
 Occasionally, when a person with a night terror is awakened, they will lash out at the one awakening them, which can be dangerous to that individual.
-Most people who experience this do not remember the incident the next day, although brief dream images or hallucinations may occur and be recalled.
-Sleepwalking is also common during night-terror bouts, as sleepwalking and night terrors are different manifestations of the same parasomnia.
-Both children and adults may display behaviour indicative of attempting to escape; some may thrash about or get out of bed and begin walking or running around aimlessly while inconsolable, increasing the risk of accidental injury.
+Most individuals who experience terrors do not remember the incident the next day, although brief dream images or hallucinations may occur and be recalled.
+Sleepwalking is also common during night terror bouts, as sleepwalking and night terrors manifest the same parasomnia.
+Both children and adults may display behaviour indicative of attempting to escape a terrifying event; some may thrash about or get out of bed and begin walking or running around aimlessly while inconsolable, increasing the risk of accidental injury.
 The risk of injury to others may be exacerbated by inadvertent provocation by nearby people, whose efforts to calm the individual may result in a physically violent response from the individual as they attempt to escape.